-Katharine Koeppen, RA, LMT, NCTMB
+Katharine Koeppen, RA, LMT, BCTMB

 Utilizing a bodymind approach to aromatherapy, Katharine simultaneously addresses a client’s emotional and psycho-spiritual state while dealing with their physical illness or imbalance.
-Since the beginning of her aromatherapy career, she has demonstrated a special affinity for working with fragile populations in the areas of mental health, oncology and palliative care.
+Since the beginning of her aromatherapy career, she has demonstrated a special affinity for working with fragile populations in the areas of emotional health, oncology and palliative care.

 Katharine is a professional member of Alliance of International Aromatherapists (AIA), Associated Bodywork & Massage Professionals (ABMP) and Spiritual Directors International (SDI).
 She is the former national representative for AIA, and has lectured at industry conferences.